 The sources that go beyond your company’s operations but connect you with outside systems present valuable data.

 GDS/NDC feeds from companies like Amadeus and Sabre give travel planners one location to find travel inventory, which includes flights, hotels, and car rentals by airline APIs.
-"NDC is a fundamental change in our distribution systems and the shift to API economy," Chakravarti explains of NDC, which allows airlines to share product details for personalized offers, and also states that the combination of generative AI and NDC will fundamentally change the travel industry by improving customer experience and producing innovations through better distribution methods and better access.
+Also, the combination of generative AI and NDC improves customer experience and produces innovations through better distribution methods and better access.

 Online Travel Agencies (OTAs) such as Expedia, Booking.com, or TripAdvisor collate deals and allow consumers to book travel directly online, catering primarily to leisure travelers looking for competitive pricing.

-Point of interest (POI) databases contain restaurants, hotels, museums, and attractions and provide the necessary data for location-based services and recommendation engines for travel applications.
+Point of interest (POI) databases contain restaurants, hotels, museums, and attractions, and provide the necessary data for location-based services and recommendation engines for travel applications.

 Weather APIs from vendors such as OpenWeatherMap or AccuWeather provide travelers with real-time weather conditions and forecasts, assisting travel planners in deciding on travel destinations.